wanasit/chrono/README.md

 ```

 Parsing date from text is complicated.
-Sometimes, a small change can have effects on unexpected places.
+A small change can have effects on unexpected places.
 So, Chrono is a heavily tested library.
 Commits that break a test shouldn't be allowed in any condition.

 Chrono's unit testing is based-on [Jest](https://facebook.github.io/jest/).